Where to Look for Financial Advice

 - Mortgage advisor.

 They may be known as brokers if they’re dealing with investments, including shares, mortgages or insurance for your home or your car.
-Whatever names they use, however, they are all still regulated by the FCA and there are very particular stipulations in each category.
+Whatever names they use, however, they are all still regulated by the relevant governing body and there are very particular stipulations in each category.

 Since January 2013, advisors who deal with investments, pensions or retirement income products have to have a high level of qualifications.
 Mortgage advisers and those who recommend equity release products must have specific qualifications in their respective specialist areas.